tfogo/mongosh-snippets/README.md

 Only includes operations with transaction number equal to txnNumber and lsid. lsid is the lsid.id UUID value in the oplog
 <br />

-`byID(id)`
+`byID(...id)`
 Shows operations on objects with _id equal to id.
+Can specify multiple ids.
 Includes 'i', 'u', and 'd' ops, and 'applyOps' commands
 <br />

 `match(query)`